Invesco says it facilitated tie-up talks between India's Reliance and Zee - Up News Info

 In an open letter to Zee shareholders this week, Invesco objected to initial terms of the Sony deal that they said give the founding family of Zee an option to ramp up their stake to 20%, from 4%, via methods that remain “wholly opaque.”

 In recent weeks, Zee, which is a household name in India’s television and film landscape, has found support from Bollywood stars, who have said on social media they hope the crisis ends soon for the group.
-(Reporting by Abhirup Roy, Editing by Aditya Kalra and Raju Gopalakrishnan)
+(Reporting by Abhirup Roy, Editing by Aditya Kalra and Raju Gopalakrishnan and Louise Heavens)

 Advertisement